Car Rental in Beirut (2026) - Driving Guide & Best Rates

 Helpful Tips

-Before driving off, thoroughly document any existing damage with photos, confirm the fuel policy (full-to-full is standard), and verify you have emergency contact numbers and roadside assistance details from the rental company.
+Before driving off, thoroughly document any existing damage with photos and check that you have emergency contact numbers, as Lebanese traffic can be challenging and road conditions vary significantly across the city.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners